 Have you ever heard of dermal filler?
-What about hyaluronic acid, or HA?
-Don’t worry if not – the world of cosmetic treatments often contains an awful lot of jargon, which can be intimidating and off-putting if you’re not down with the lingo.
+What about hyaluronic acid or HA?
+Don’t worry if you haven’t — the world of cosmetic treatments contains an awful lot of jargon, which can be intimidating and off-putting if you’re not down with the lingo.

-However, both terms refer to very simple concepts which could prove instrumental in revitalising tired or worn features and restoring your face to its youthful, brilliant best.
-Working in reverse, here are simple definitions of the two terms which should clear up any confusion and give you the confidence to identify and discuss the procedure that’s right for you.
+However, both terms refer to very simple concepts which can prove instrumental in revitalising tired or worn features and restoring your face to its youthful, brilliant best.
+Here, we’ll explain what dermal fillers and hyaluronic acid are, clearing up any confusion and giving you the confidence to identify the procedure that’s right for you.

-Colloquially, hyaluronic acid (or HA) is known as the body’s natural moisturiser.
-It’s a naturally-occurring compound which forms under our skin and attracts water molecules to it, thus performing an indispensable hydrating function throughout the body.
-Not only does it help us to stay moisturised and prevent us from drying out, but it also is vital in maintaining full, firm skin.
+Hyaluronic acid (HA) is commonly known as the body’s natural moisturiser.
+It’s a naturally-occurring compound that forms under our skin and attracts water molecules to it, performing an indispensable hydrating function throughout the body.
+Not only does hyaluronic acid help us to stay moisturised and prevent the skin from drying out, it also plays a vital role in maintaining firm, smooth and glowing skin.

 In our youth, we produce HA in abundance.
-Unfortunately, as we get older, our bodies become less adept at producing HA, which can lead to the formation of wrinkles and creases (especially around the mouth, nose and eyes), as well as a decrease in elasticity and tired-looking skin.
+Unfortunately, as we get older, our bodies become less adept at producing HA, leading to the formation of wrinkles and creases — especially around the mouth, nose and eyes.
+This lack of hyaluronic acid also leads to decreased elasticity and tired-looking skin.
 This natural phenomenon happens to all of us in time, but we can combat it using synthetic HA, which is present in many skincare products and pharmaceutical-grade dermal fillers.

-Dermal fillers are synthetic formulations of HA which are all but identical to the naturally-forming acid found in our bodies.
-Pharmaceutical-grade and completely biodegradable, dermal fillers are injected into the affected area in order to supply a quick boost of HA and stimulate the production of natural HA in the process.
-A highly versatile treatment, dermal fillers can be used to:
+Dermal fillers are synthetic formulations of HA which are almost identical to the naturally-forming acid found in our bodies.
+Pharmaceutical-grade and completely biodegradable, dermal fillers are injected into targeted areas of the skin to supply an instant boost of moisture and stimulate the production of natural HA in the process.
+Dermal fillers are a versatile treatment that can be used in several ways.

-If you’re looking to boost your natural supply of hyaluronic acid and return that hydrated glow to your skin, why not arrange a consultation with us today?
-Our friendly and experienced team are happy to discuss the treatment plan and time that’s right for you, so you can enjoy the radiant skin you deserve with the minimum of fuss.
+If you’re looking to boost your natural supply of hyaluronic acid and give your skin a hydrated glow, why not arrange a FREE no-obligation consultation with us today?
+Our friendly and experienced team is happy to discuss treatment plans and find the perfect option for you, so you can enjoy the radiant skin you deserve with minimal effort and downtime.